 | 4K UHD | 3840 x 2160 | ~8 million | Extremely sharp, detailed video |

 Think of it this way: if your 1080p webcam fills your screen with 2 million tiny dots (pixels), a 4K webcam uses 8 million dots to create the same image.
-That extra detail means you can zoom in during editing without losing clarity, and everything from text to facial features appears remarkably sharp.
+If you want a high-quality option without going 4K, check out our guide on 1080p@60fps webcams for smooth and clear video at full HD.

 Is the upgrade worth it?
 For most professionals and creators, absolutely.
 Here's what you gain with a quality 4K webcam: